Blindrunner Home Page

 Visit my Links Page to view the many media releases that have been published relating to my efforts as well as many other interesting related links.

 To help you guys who have never run with a blind runner or want to be guides, I have compiled a list of guiding hints and tips to guiding as a basic introduction to being a running guide for a blind runner.
+This information was also covered in Episode 4 of The Blind Sport Podcast - Running Blind.

 Running in an official race or event can be a lot different than a training run so I have created a Event hints and tips page to hopefully assist with any future plans to enter a running event.
 If you have any other tricks that you think may be helpful to add for others, then please let me know.
+This information was also covered in Episode 6 of The Blind Sport Podcast - Event Preparation.

 I have created a Treadmill Hints & Tips page to give some ideas on what to look for when getting a treadmill and how to use it with no or little vision.
 All feedback from this page is welcome.